Nathan Coley: Life and work

-In 2004, Coley exhibited at The Fruitmarket Gallery in Edinburgh.
-In Nathan Coley, the artist constructed a series of scaled down, cardboard replicas of all of the religious buildings in Edinburgh.
+In 2004, Coley exhibited at The Fruitmarket Gallery Coley, the artist constructed a series of scaled down, cardboard replicas of all of the religious buildings in Edinburgh.
 InLamp of Sacrifice, 286 miniature sites of worship are placed in direct confrontation with one another, exploring how religious buildings are characterised by competing social ideologies.

 In 2007, Coley was nominated for the Turner Prize for his exhibition at Mount Stuart, Isle of Bute, the public installation Camouflage Church, Santiago de Compostela, Spain and his contribution to the group exhibition 'Breaking Step – Displacement, Compassion and Humour in Recent British Art' at the Museum of Contemporary Art, Belgrade, Serbia.

 For his exhibition at Mount Stuart in 2006, Coley displayed an illuminated text, There Will Be No Miracles Here, on a scaffolding framework 6 m high by 6 m wide erected within the house's 18th century landscaped garden.
 Investigating the relationship between the rational and the spiritual, Coley's sculpture went on to be exhibited at Tate Liverpool and the Scottish National Gallery of Modern Art, where it became part of the collection in 2010.

 In 2010–2011, The Ballast Project was built for the Government Buildings Agency as a commission for the National Maritime Museum (Het Nederlands Scheepvaartmuseum) in Amsterdam.
 This installation groups together a collection of bricks which were originally used as ballast for ships departing from the Netherlands for the West India Company during the 17th century.

 In 2011, Coley exhibited at the ACCA (Australian Centre for Contemporary Art) in Melbourne.
 Appearances consisted of vast concrete platforms elevated off of the floor with adjoining steps.
 Inspired by Oscar Niemeyer's architectural designs, Coley's Landings]are characterised by a sense of theatricality which renders the viewer, or participant, aware of his or her interaction with the work.

 In Memory is an installation which was created in 2011 in Edinburgh at Jupiter Artland.
 In Memory]consists of an enclosed, artificial graveyard on the edge of an area of Scottish woodland.
 By chiselling out the names on the salvaged tombstones, Coley draws our attention to the manner in which we invest architectural objects with individual meaning.